aleph2c/learning_xslt_with_python/README.md

 to C, so it can be used with C/C++, PHP and Python.
 There are some problems with this library:

-- The ``saxonche`` library's documentation is incomplete and incorrect.
+- The ``saxonche`` library's XSLT documentation is incomplete and incorrect.
 If you try to follow their instructions your program won't run.
 But their are working versions of their python examples in the ``/oneal`` folder of this repo.

+- While ``saxonche``  offers powerful XML processing capabilities, its documentation is severely lacking.
+There are very few examples available, and when provided, they often contain errors.
+Furthermore, the ``saxonc`` and ``saxonche``  APIs are unstable (So ChatGPT can't help you here).
+In contrast, the ``lxml``  library is widely used, featuring excellent documentation and a stable API.
+Built upon the C libraries libxml2 and libxslt, lxml may be an older library, but if you can manage with version 1.0 XPath expressions, it's recommended to use lxml and avoid Saxon products for XML parsing in Python.

 - Error messages from incorrect xsl compilations are turned off by default in ``saxonche``.
 It took me a while to understand that saxon produces nice